 Access: Arkhaia Anatolika, The Journal of Anatolian Archaeological Studies is an Open Access periodical all of the contents of which are open to users.
 The users can read, freely download, distribute and print the articles in full text, as well as giving link to the articles with reference, without requiring any permission from the publisher or the author(s).

-Archiving: All issues of Arkhaia Anatolika, The Journal of Anatolian Archeological Studies are archived in the Electronic Publishing Compilation System (EYDeS) of the National Library of Turkey, ensuring long-term archival of all of our publications.
+Archiving: All issues of Arkhaia Anatolika, The Journal of Anatolian Archeological Studies are digitally preserved cover-to-cover, by the Electronic Publishing Compilation System (EYDeS) of the National Library of Turkey, ensuring long-term archival of all of our publications.

-Indexes: Arkhaia Anatolika, The Journal of Anatolian Archeological Studies is being indexed by Directory of Open Access Journals (DOAJ), Index Copernicus International (ICI), Open Academic Journals Index (OAJI).
+Indexes: Arkhaia Anatolika, The Journal of Anatolian Archeological Studies is being indexed by Directory of Open Access Journals (DOAJ), Index Copernicus International (ICI) and Open Academic Journals Index (OAJI).
 Published articles in Arkhaia Anatolika (DOAJ and OAJI) and related issue of Arkhaia Anatolika (ICI) are forwarded to the relevant indexes within 15 days.

 Publication Ethics and Malpractice Statement